42 Flows on the line

 This is an example of a tipping point or catastrophe.
 For moderate herd sizes, there remains a stable fixed point.
 A farmer might be tempted to add another cow to the pasture, and that is sustainable: there is still a stable fixed point.
 Indeed, the movement of the stable fixed point might not even be noticed.
 But add even one cow too many and the fixed point entirely disappears.
 Still, herd management can fix the problem; take away the cow that tipped the pasture and the fixed point will return.

-We’ve often referred to the modeling cycle, using the results of a model to suggest possible improvements in the model.
+Chapter 16 illustrated the iterative process for building models: using the results of a model to suggest possible improvements in the model.
+Let’s look again at how cows eat grass.

 Missing from the pasture model is a simple idea of how cows eat.
 If there is very little biomass, the cows cannot continue to eat their fill.
 Will the reduction in consumption per cow preserve the stable fixed point?